carlosdavis/wordpress-plugins/add-to-any/README.txt

 * Easily customizable for beginners or advanced users, and highly extensible for developers and designers
 * Many more publisher and user features!

-After **years of ongoing development**, over **1 million downloads**, and **ongoing support from the community**, AddToAny still strives to be the best WordPress plugin for sharing.
+After **years of active development**, over **1.3 million downloads**, and **ongoing support from the community**, AddToAny still strives to be the best WordPress plugin for sharing.
 We hope it's perfect for everyone by version 1.0.

 <a href="http://www.addtoany.com/share_save" title="Share">Share this plugin</a>